 The Royal Veterinary College offers several Residencies that are first class, world-renowned training programmes for veterinary specialisation.

-These residencies are designed for qualified veterinary graduates who wish to specialise in specific disciplines related to equine practice.
-Residencies in equine medicine, equine surgery and large animal diagnostic imaging are typically for three, on occasion four, years and you will also be registered for the degree of Master in Veterinary Medicine (MVetMed) which you will complete during the residency.
+These residencies are designed for qualified veterinary graduates with appropriate experience who wish to specialise in specific disciplines related to equine practice.
+Residencies in equine medicine, equine surgery and large animal diagnostic imaging are three-year programmes during which you will also be registered for the degree of Master in Veterinary Medicine (MVetMed), which you will complete during the residency.
+You will progress through a structured training programme consisting of specialist clinical training based at the RVC’s Equine Referral Hospital, and academic, scholarly and applied clinical research training structured through the MVetMed degree based at the RVC’s Hawkshead Campus.

 Two surgery, two medicine and one large animal diagnostic imaging Residencies are run in the hospital at any given time so positions are not available every year.
 Available positions can be found under residencies available.

-Residents are supported by a team of nine diplomates in the Equine Referral Hospital (four surgery diplomats, five medicine diplomats and three large animal diagnostic imaging diplomates).
+Residents are supported by a team of ten diplomates in the Equine Referral Hospital (four surgery diplomats, five medicine diplomats and one large animal diagnostic imaging diplomate).
 There is also extensive diplomate support in related disciplines at the RVC including anaesthesia, ophthalmology, dermatology, cardiology and gross and clinical pathology.
 Residents rotate through clinical services relevant to their chosen area of study, training rotations in related subjects and through research training blocks.
 Residents work under supervision throughout and are given increasing responsibility as they gain experience during the programme.

 Residents work as an integral part of the Equine Referral Hospital’s clinical teams and are intimately involved with the Hospital’s clinical, teaching and clinical research activities.
 Career routes of equine residents after completion of the programmes include specialist clinical work in private practice, specialist clinical work in university teaching hospitals and further research training (PhD) to become a clinical scientist.